Member Organizations

 Investigation and Discipline

-CPOSA’s I&D process adopts both a complaints and information-based approach for initiating proceedings.
-Based on CPOSA’s annual report on its activities, identified features of the system include: (i) an investigation by staff of CPOSA; (ii) communication of findings to investigated individual or entity; (iii) application of sanctions ranging from increased quality control inspections to revocation of the right to conduct audits for a specified period; and (iv) an appeals process, which allows for suspension of I&D enforcement of activities.
-ICPAB indicates that CPOSA’s existing I&D system incorporates the main requirements of SMO 6.
+The Commission for Public Oversight of Statutory Auditors (CPOSA) is required under the Independent Financial Audit Act of 2016 to establish and operate a system of investigation and discipline for registered auditors.
+CPOSA’s system adopts both complaints-based and information-based approaches for initiating proceedings.
+Based on CPOSA’s publicly available information, the system includes investigation by CPOSA staff, communication of findings to the relevant individual or entity, the application of sanctions ranging from enhanced quality control inspections to revocation of the right to conduct audits for a specified period, and an appeals process that allows for suspension of enforcement actions.
+ICPAB indicates that CPOSA’s system incorporates the main requirements of SMO 6.

 Current Status: Partially Adopted